yazanziyad98/IMDB-Scraped-Movies/README.md

 * Removed duplicated rows
 * Created a new boolean coloum for movies that are made after 2002
 * Renamed the MPAA ratings to their correct names

+# EDA

+I looked at the distributions of the data and the value counts for the various categorical variables.
+Below are a few highlights